DvlpSpc/dvlpspc.github.io/grants.md

 entities can be supported.
 Support for non-US entities may require additional time to coordinate transfer of funds if selected.

+The [grant application](https://forms.gle/4JMaX9CS843FJmEZ7) is available through Google Forms; a Google account is not required in order to apply.
 Please reach out to us via email at [info@developspace.org](mailto:info@developspace.org) for any questions throughout the process.

 _All aspects of the process used and the decisions made in the awarding of grants shall be within the sole, exclusive, and absolute discretion of DevelopSpace Initiative, Inc._